nils-ballmann/python-coding-tools/README.md

 of the python module variable can be configured.
 The date and time format used when updating the variable's value can be configured in moment.js (sadly not python's) notation.
-The command can be automatically executed on saving a python file.
+The command can be automatically executed on saving a python file active in the foreground.
 The automatic command execution on saving a python file can also be disabled in the configuration.

 ## Usage

 For those, who never have used this feature with Eclipse and PyDev, here is a short how to description with the default settings.

-First you have to put a variable to the module.
+First you have to put a variable to the module (`__updated__` in this example).

 ```python
 #!/usr/bin/env python3